RBEGamer/PixelFrameAnimator/README.md

 * RAM space calculator
 * Export frames as multiframe BMP
 * Different simple ASCII and binary based export formats (see the export area below)
+* Project files can be open with the VisualStudio for Mac Preview

+# EXPORT
+There are multible export formats avariable :
+* `PFA` used in the WeatherFrameProject and this are the ProjectFiles for this tools, please the the `PFA_FORMAT_DESCRIPTION.md`
+* `CSV` export the colortable and data as CSV
+* `BMP` export the frames as single frame bitmap or as spritesheet bitmap

 # IMPORT RESTRICTIONS